nikhilp2208/go_ubiquitous_udacity/README.md

 ## How to run
 * Register in [OpenWeatherMap](https://openweathermap.org/) and get an API key
 * Put your API key in app/build.gradle
+* Pair your phone with Android wear emulator/watch by following [these instructions](https://developer.android.com/training/wearables/apps/creating.html)
-* Build and Run the app on emulator/phone
+* Build and Run the app on your Android phone

 ## Screenshots